ID Support NSW Privacy Statement

 This Statement provides an overview of how we handle your personal information in line with our obligations under the Privacy and Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002.

-This Statement should be read in conjunction with the NSW Department of Customer Service’s Privacy Statement and any privacy code of practice or health privacy code of practice that may apply.
+This Statement should be read in conjunction with the NSW Department of Customer Service’s Privacy Statement and the ID Support Privacy Code of Practice.

 Changes to this Statement